Nuaire - DAVE the fan

 Nuaire is the UK market leader in energy-efficient domestic, commercial and industrial ventilation solutions.

 Nuaire holds a strong position in the Heating, Ventilation and Air Conditioning (HVAC) industry, and is a well-respected brand, trusted for their reliable, quality products.
 Whilst they have many loyal customers, it is a competitive market, and some potential customers have other brand preferences.
-The new DAVE range of single fans needed a product launch that a lot of noise in the market quickly to establish the range.
+The new DAVE range of single fans needed a product launch that made a lot of noise in the market quickly to establish the range.

 Dynamic Attenuated Ventilation EC technology, DAVE is Nuaire’s new range of single extract and supply fans.
 From December 2014 – April 2015, we ran a teaser campaign to create a massive amount of interest in the (HVAC) industry, and ensured DAVE received plenty of attention before his debut.